monjurkhuda/mngr/README.md

 - [x] project overview with in-progress and completed lanes.
 - [x] search projects and tasks (titles)

-### Bugs and Fixes:
+### Crucial Fixes:

 - [x] fix remaining time.
 Keeps counting in reverse when past due
 - [x] Fix date display when editing project or task
 - [x] create components for project and task search results
 - [x] implement project images, remove task images
-- [ ] edit task pages don't load current priority.
+- [x] edit task pages don't load current priority.
 And priority creation and editing needs formatting

+### Annoying:

 - [ ] open datepicker above the input.
 Annoying in mobile
 - [ ] project list is not visible in iOS in create a task page